X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 If the `GET` statement specifies numeric data, and the user types a key other than a number, the message `?SYNTAX ERROR` appears.
 To be safe, read the keys as strings and convert them to numbers later.

 The `GET` statement can be used to avoid some of the limitations of the `INPUT` statement.
-For more on this, see the section on Using the `GET` Statement in the Programming Techniques[^missing_pt] section.
+For more on this, see the section on Using the `GET` Statement in the Programming Techniques<sup>2</sup> section.

 **EXAMPLES of the GET Statement:**